ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     ls   # list files here ... you should see nothing since your 'class##' homes are empty ls /tmp/  # list files somewhere else

-Let's run our first command ... because one of the first things that's good to know is *how to escape once you've started something you don't want*.
+Let\'s run our first command ... because one of the first things that\'s good to know is *how to escape once you\'ve started something you don\'t want*.

     sleep 1000  # wait for 1000 seconds!
     <ctrl-c>  # shows as '^C'; exits command entry without executing
     # In some cases, a different key sequence is required
     python  # enter Python interactive session
-    <ctrl-d>  # escape from some repl's ...
-"Read, Execute, & Print Loop"
+    <ctrl-d>  # escape from some repl\'s ...
+'Read, Execute, & Print Loop'
     R  # enter R interactive session
     <ctrl-d>
     # Try this fun command: